ExpressionEngine/coilpack-docs/docs/graphql/index.md

 ## Tools

 You can interact with your site's GraphQL endpoints by using the built-in GraphiQL tool at `/graphiql`.
-Once GraphQL is enabled this endpoint is available by default.
-However you may wish to disable this endpoint once your site is deployed to production.
+Once GraphQL is enabled this endpoint can be made available by adding `COILPACK_GRAPHIQL_ENABLED=true` to your Laravel `.env` file.

 Alternatively we recommend using [GraphQL Playground](https://github.com/graphql/graphql-playground) or [Insomnia](https://insomnia.rest/) to test your queries.